 Before changes to the tax system went into place in 2020, one of the most significant factors impacting your paycheck was the number of tax allowances you claimed on your W-4 form.
 By claiming multiple allowances, you could reduce how much of your paycheck was withheld for federal income taxes.

-However, all that changed with the passage of the Tax Cuts and Jobs Act (TCJA) in late 2017.
+However, all that changed with the passage of the Tax Cuts and Jobs Act (TCJA).
 Here’s what you need to know about the old tax allowance system, and how federal income tax withholdings are handled now.

 - Tax allowance definition: What was it, and how did it work?